clash-lang/clash-lang.org/content/blog/0005-synthesis-domain.md

   :: ( KnownDomain dom
 {{< / highlight >}}

 ^ This is the core of the change: functions that need to know anything about the synthesis domain need a `KnownDomain` constraint.
 The `dom` part of that construct is a type level string, or `dom :: Symbol`, and represents the name of the domain.
 A name uniquely refers to a set of domain configuration options.
-We'll later see how to actually use this contraint, and what properties it carries.
+We'll later see how to actually use this constraint, and what properties it carries.

 {{< highlight haskell >}}
-     , Undefined a )
+     , NFDataX a )
 {{< / highlight >}}

 ^ For users of the development version of Clash this should be familiar.
 It's a constraint that considerably improves dealing with undefined values.
 For more information, see the blogpost [Undefined values: how do they work?](/blog/0004-undefined-values/).